A torn disc from a work-related injury should qualify for workers' compensation benefits if you can prove it happened on the job.

 The next step is to see a doctor right away.
 This is important for your health as well as your workers’ comp claim.
 Documentation of the injury and its prognosis will be pertinent to your case.

-For both these steps, workers need to understand a seemingly minor injury can develop into a much more serious condition.
-Torn discs can become worse in time and cause serious back issues and lifelong pain.
+Workers need to understand a seemingly minor injury can develop into a much more serious condition.
+Torn discs can become worse in time and cause serious back or neck issues and lifelong pain.
 This is why you should treat any injury at work as if it might have a serious outcome.

 You can help your diagnosis and workers’ comp claim by writing down how the injury happened and your symptoms.
 Keep a notebook with any physical issues you notice and date each entry.
 This step is a great way to chronicle the injury and help you remember the details, which can be crucial in a workers’ comp claim.